-Prenatal tests give doctors a detailed picture of your developing baby.
+Prenatal testing give doctors a detailed picture of your developing baby.

 Every prospective mom knows all about an ultrasound.
 These monthly scans – which may increase in frequency towards a baby’s expected delivery date – help your gynaecologist track the growth, position and general health of a developing foetus.

 These routine scans can give you a close look at your growing child.
 But they don’t end there.

 Prenatal testing is an important part of any pregnancy, says Dr Lou Pistorius, a specialist obstetrician, gynaecologist and perinatologist at Panorama Perinatology, a foetal assessment centre at Mediclinic Panorama, and while routine scans give your gynaecologist an essential window into what is happening inside the womb, it is important to understand there is a lot more to look for – and a lot more to see.

 “Most of our patients are referred to us by their gynaecologists or general practitioners, and many of them are looking into issues that may have been picked up by an ultrasound,” he explains.
 “These are issues that need to be monitored or examined closely by a specialist.”

 A perinatologist, or maternal-foetal medicine specialist, is an obstetrician with special training in complex or high-risk pregnancy care.
 This means they are experienced in managing both pre-existing health issues in expecting moms, and serious health issues that can arise in a developing baby.